dpopkov/learnee/jsj4ball/README.md

 jsj4b - JSP, Servlets and JDBC for Beginners: Build a Database App
 ------------------------------------------------------------------

+### 7 - Student Tracker: Complete Database Web App with JDBC
+* Use DataSource for Connection pooling

 ### 6 - Servlet Fundamentals
 * Comparing Servlets and JSP
 * Reading HTML form data with Servlets